Farama-Foundation/ViZDoom/docs/environments/slade_config.md

 This is a short guide on how to configure [SLADE](http://slade.mancubus.net/index.php?page=downloads) for creating custom maps for ViZDoom.
 SLADE is a cross-platform editor for Doom-engine-based games, including Doom, Heretic, Hexen, Strife, and others.

-This is not ment to be a full tutorial on how to use SLADE.
+This is not meant to be a full tutorial on how to use SLADE.
 For more information and tutorials on how to use SLADE, please refer to the [official SLADE wiki](http://slade.mancubus.net/index.php?page=wiki).

 You can download SLADE for Linux, MacOS, and Windows from [here](http://slade.mancubus.net/index.php?page=downloads).
 It is also available as a Flatpak on [flathub](https://flathub.org/en/apps/net.mancubus.SLADE)